Alluxio/alluxio/docs/Running-Tachyon-on-VirtualBox.md

 ├── init.yml -> conf/init.yml.hdfs2
 |__ tachyon_version.yml
 ├── README.md
+├── run_vb.sh
 └── ...
 </pre>

-Command `vagrant up` allows you to launch a Tachyon on VirtualBox VMs.
+Command `run_vb.sh` allows you to launch a Tachyon on VirtualBox VMs.
 It reads Tachyon cluster configuration from `tachyon/deploy/vagrant/init.yml`, then the script automatically creates the cluster, sets up under filesystem, and starts Tachyon master and workers on the cluster for you.

 ## Prerequisite
 * **Install Vagrant**.
 You can download and install [Vagrant](https://www.vagrantup.com/downloads.html).
 Version 1.6.5 and higher is required